Unliked Likes: Pastor Chris Hodges, Church of the Highlands, and Twitter's Wrath

 Learning?

-First, I was disappointed in Hodges’ social media activity (as he indicates he was as well) and I think it reveals that he needs to engage with Christian leaders of color about systemic racism, And second, I see the church’s role here needs to be to lean in rather than shame.

-This is us going counter-cultural to “cancel culture.”
+We can go counter-culture to “cancel culture.”

 While the rest of the world is leaning into its division and tribalism, Christians have the rare opportunity to learn from one another in ways that testify to the world about our shared identity in Christ.